Bt Timah/Farrer Rd/Holland, Newton, Stevens, Tanglin and Robertson Quay/River Valley

 Resourceful - I am very well travelled and thus blessed to have very good knowledge and connections, so I know where to get quality stuff at good deals.
 I have driven in to Malaysia (right up to KL) hundreds of times already.

 Excellent driving skills, even in heavy downpour with zero visibility or on streets with zero lights and reflectors (yes, Africa) - I have been told that I drive more than an average American in the USA itself due to the many national parks I have visited.
-Driven all kinds of cars, MPVs, SUVs, vans, both manual and automatic.
+Driven all kinds of cars, MPVs, SUVs, vans, both manual and automatic (Africa only rent out manual gear cars).
 Rode a motorbike for 10 years but stopped after getting married.
 Wanted to try class 4, but no time.
-I have also mastered the skill of driving humans and pets with even extreme motion sickness.
-Overseas drivers have actually allowed to me to take over the wheels when passengers in the vehicles started puking.
+I have also mastered the skill of driving humans and pets with extreme motion sickness.
+Overseas drivers have actually allowed me to take over the wheels when passengers started puking.
+I have been headhunted by doggy daycare centres to be their driver but I declined.
 Besides music and animals, driving is my next passion.

 Planner - helped friends with overseas itinerary planning, led visitors around Singapore